 Robot Buddy: Colon, though she subverts it by having few built-in functions and relying heavily on external devices.

-The Smurfette Principle: Unlike the last four teams, Liveman only had one girl (Blue Dolphin), partly because the original roster consisted of three members and the two later members were not part of the initial plan.
+The Smurfette Principle: Unlike the last four teams, Liveman only had one girl (Blue Dolphin), partly because the roster originally consisted of three members and the fourth and fifth members (both male) were added later on.
 However, Liveman did provide the franchise its first female blue ranger (and the only one who wears a normal shade of blue as well, since subsequent female blues like Blue Swallow and Hurricane Blue wore lighter shades).
-Arguably, Colon could count as the show's second heroine, as she occasionally assists the team in combat.
+You can also make an argument for counting Colon as the show's second heroine, as she occasionally assists the team in combat.